pankaj-singh-chamyal/Futurense_FF11/README.md

 Project : Summary

 1.)
-Store the Data file which is in CSV format in Local Machine.(Edge Node) 2.)
-From Your Edge Node store the data in MySQL DB.
+Store the Data file which is in CSV format in Local Machine.(Edge Node)  <br />
+2.)
+From Your Edge Node store the data in MySQL DB.                            <br />
 3.)
-Using Sqoop Job Incremental export the data to the HDFS.
+Using Sqoop Job Incremental export the data to the HDFS.                     <br />
 4.)
-From HDFS sotre the data to the Hive warehouse and create table in Hive.
+From HDFS sotre the data to the Hive warehouse and create table in Hive.       <br />
 5.)
-Create another table in hive Where table should be Dynamically Partition on Year and Month.
+Create another table in hive Where table should be Dynamically Partition on Year and Month. <br />
 6.)
-Apply SCD Type-1 logic in hive.
+Apply SCD Type-1 logic in hive. <br />
 7.)
-Export the Data to the Mysql DB.
+Export the Data to the Mysql DB. <br />
 8.)
-Do Data Reconcialiation .
+Do Data Reconcialiation . <br />

 ===================================================================================================